 - utm_campaign: flow_email_name (flow_email_id)

-For example, if you have a flow called Welcome Series and the first email is named "Intro to our Brand" and the flow email ID is A12bc3, the following UTM variables would be added to links:
+For example, if you have a welcome series flow and the first email is named "Intro to our Brand" and the flow email ID is A12bc3, then the following UTM parameters will be added to links: